 On my bookshelf there is a book of writing prompts.
 I did not buy this myself.
 It was a Valentine’s Day gift given by a former flame.
 Along with this she bought me a bookmark in the shape of the Loch Ness Monster and a pin badge in the shape of a typewriter which has the phrase: ‘You are my type’ for the keys.
 Evidently she was in a bookstore at the time and picked up whatever was at hand.
 I recall a distant memory where she was on a solo trip to Glasgow or Edinburgh and was spending a good portion of her time on trains and in train stations, so that might well be the case.
 My gift to her was a ticket to see some artist she was always raving about but whose name I never bothered to remember.
 In fact, it wasn’t a gift: she bought the ticket herself and demanded I give her the money for it.
 She had a habit of doing that.
 It’s why she’s an ex.

-Anyway, I opened this prompt book for the first time since that Valentine’s Day, which, I think, was two or three years ago.
+Until today, that is.
+For the first time since that Valentine’s Day some two, three, or four years ago by this point, I opened this prompt book.
 I opened it completely at random and the prompt was: ‘Describe the shape of your bed sheet’.

 Okay: it’s brown and has squiggles on it.

 What a stupid, useless gift that was.
 I’m glad we’re over.